 Thai-Style Green Curry

 How do I reheat Thai-Style Green Curry?

-From frozen: Allow to defrost, and heat covered in the microwave for 3-5 minutes then stir.
-Cook for a further 5-7 minutes until piping hot.
+From frozen: Allow to defrost fully, then heat covered in the microwave for 3-5 minutes.
+Give it a good stir.
+Cook for a further 5-7 minutes, until piping hot.

+Thai-Style Green Curry